omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

   * [x]Uranus chart
   * comparison=Longitude, interval=2741 days, DT=0.5, starting 13/03/1781
   * click Pluto and Neptune out of existence ( select planets and uncheck *Exists* []checkbox )
-  * click Build charts
+  * click [Build charts]

-In the resulting chart below we see that Uranus behaves ok up to 1820, then it starts to drift away.
+In the resulting chart below we see that Uranus behaves nicely up to 1820, then it starts to drift away.
 By 1846, time of Neptune discovery, Uranus longitude integration was already 140 arcsec off, a large difference that was certainly observable at the time.